Camless piston engine: Emissions

 Camless engines are able to produce fewer emissions than their equivalent camshaft counterparts because they are able to more precisely control the combustion procedure, allowing for more complete combustion of all hydrocarbons.
 The computer is able to sense when not all of the fuel is being consumed and immediately relax valve timings to supply less fuel to a cylinder.
-The ECU can constantly adjust valve timing, height and fuel/air mixtures to optimize efficiency for a given RPM/torque load.
-It can sense when there is a high amount of NOx and SOx (sulfur oxide) emission and change the timing to make the exhaust gas hotter or cooler.
+The ECU can constantly adjust valve timing, height, and fuel/air mixtures to optimize efficiency for a given RPM/torque load.
+It can sense when there is a high amount of NOx and SOx emission and change the timing to make the exhaust gas hotter or cooler.
 Since the engine is run electronically and not mechanically, camless engines can be updated to meet new emission regulations without mechanical modifications.

 Fuel injection

 Camless engines can further reduce NOx emissions with the use of fuel staging.
 Instead of simply injecting a constant stream of fuel, fuel staging injects the fuel at the optimal time for the most complete combustion.
-Fuel injection can shut off when there is sufficient pressure and add more fuel when there is less pressure allowing the engines to run closer to a perfect diesel cycle.
+Fuel injection can shut off when there is sufficient pressure and add more fuel when there is less pressure, allowing the engines to run closer to a perfect diesel cycle.
 This allows the engine to run as efficiently as the environment and heat capacity of the metal will allow.

-Long term effects
+Long-term effects

 Because these new engines can diagnose themselves and run efficiently without an operator changing settings, these engines require a smaller crew to maintain them at sea.
 This crew reduction equates to cheaper shipping and more global trade.

 Camless engines in cars

 The British company Camcon Technology is developing a camless engine for passenger vehicles based on their proprietary Intelligent Valve Actuation (IVA) system.
-Camcon has collaborated with Jaguar Land Rover to fit IVA onto an Ingenium 2.0l 4 cylinder petrol engine and they jointly published results at the 2017 Aachen Colloquium.
+Camcon has collaborated with Jaguar Land Rover to fit IVA onto an Ingenium 2.0-litre 4-cylinder petrol engine, and they jointly published results at the 2017 Aachen Colloquium.
 Camcon also discussed features and benefits in an article and video that was published in Autocar magazine.

 The Swedish company Freevalve AB (formerly Cargine), a sister company to Koenigsegg Automotive AB, is developing a camless system on an existing SAAB car engine.

 In April 2016, the Chinese car manufacturer Qoros presented a concept car incorporating Freevalve technology.

-In March 2020, Koenigsegg Automotive AB announced its first four-seater car, the Gemera, which is powered by a sequentially turbocharged 2.0 liter inline-three engine in conjunction with three electric motors.
+In March 2020, Koenigsegg Automotive AB announced its first four-seater car, the Gemera, which is powered by a sequentially turbocharged 2.0-liter inline-three engine in conjunction with three electric motors.
 Two of those electric motors, each of which makes 600 bhp, are on the rear wheels.
 The third motor is attached to the engine crankshaft and makes 400 bhp.
 Working with the motor to propel the front wheels is what Koenigsegg calls the Tiny Friendly Giant (TFG) engine.
 It is rated at 600 bhp and uses the camless Freevalve technology.